 In the summer of 2008, locals in the New York hamlet of Montauk were shaken by the discovery of a bloated and bloodless creature they couldn't identify.
 It was dubbed the "Montauk Monster" — then it mysteriously vanished.

 In July 2008, a strange creature washed ashore in Long Island, New York.
-Lying dead on the beaches of Ditch Plains, the bloated, bloodless beast looked like a monster out of a storybook, which inspired the public to dub it the “Montauk Monster.”
+Lying dead on the beach in Ditch Plains, the bloated, bloodless beast was soon dubbed the “Montauk Monster.”

-News about the monster and theories about its origin quickly spread.
-People speculated that it could be the mutant result of an experiment performed at the nearby Plum Island Animal Disease Center.
-Others posited that it was an alien entity that had succumbed to Earthly elements.
+News about the monster and theories about its origins quickly spread.
+Some speculated that it could be the mutant result of an experiment performed at the nearby Plum Island Animal Disease Center, while others suggested that it was an alien.
+Or, perhaps, it was merely a bizarre hoax.

-It didn’t take long for the director of the International Cryptozoology Museum Loren Coleman, who’s largely credited with coming up with the name “Montauk Monster,” to launch an extensive investigation of the creature.
+It didn’t take long for the director of the International Cryptozoology Museum Loren Coleman, who’s largely credited with coming up with the name “Montauk Monster,” to launch an extensive investigation into this strange creature.

 On July 12, 2008, Jenna Hewitt and her friends Rachel Goldberg and Courtney Fruin hit the beach at Ditch Plains.
 The hot summer Saturday made for ideal conditions to stroll, but as the group of East Hampton natives continued, they came across a heart-stopping sight.